s0ukin/horus-heresy-3rd-edition_s0ukinFixes/README.md

 ## 3.1: Default Inclusions on Units

-Each link should have the battlefield role on the force org slot. [x] Checked by the unit tests
+Each link should have the battlefield role on the force org slot. :robot: Checked by the unit tests

+### Prime Checkbox and Benefits
+All units should include a link to the GST's "Prime Unit" selection entry. :robot: Checked by the unit tests

+Inside that link, you should link to your faction's list of "Prime Benefits" selection entry group. :robot: Checked by the unit tests

 ###  Astartes Units
 All Astartes units should have the following Traits at the root level of the unit (Add Link -> Profile -> Search for them):